Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Algorithm's performance

-where $j$ is the result from $M_j$ algorithm and represents the algorithm in the row, $k$ is the same but for the column. $L_i$ is a specific realization chosen. $\Delta\textrm{AIC}_{jk}>0$, which can be represented as "evidence in favor" of the algorithm $M_j$, compared to the $M_k$ algorithm.
-The table presents no evidence in favor of any of the algorithms
+$j$ and $k$ are the algorithms ($j\neq k$). $\Delta\textrm{AIC}_{jk}>0$, which can be represented as "evidence in favor" of the algorithm $j$, compared to the $k$ algorithm.
+Table \ref{tab:deltaAIC_pairwise} presents no evidence in favor of any of the algorithms.

-We used a \emph{Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz} and in relation to computational costs, FastICA is the most efficient among them taking less than one minute per run.
-While, the GMCA and GNILC take between 6-10 minutes.